JohnRattz/NorfolkTouring/README.md

-DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback as in apps like Spotify), Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher), ContentProviders, and more.
+DrawerLayouts, Adapters, Fragments (extensively used), click listeners, AsyncTasks, Handlers (used for automatic image cycling), Services, MediaSessions (including MediaStyle notifications that allow control of media playback as in apps like Spotify), Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher to issue recurring notifications), ContentProviders, and more.

 Location data is stored in a SQLite database, and SQL queries are used to manage it.
 Data that may not be cached indefinitely - namely, data retrieved with APIs such as